Evil Spirits (album)

 Evil Spirits is the eleventh studio album from the Damned.
-Released on 13 April 2018, it was their first album in ten years and was produced by famed producer Tony Visconti who is best known for his work with David Bowie.
+Released on 13 April 2018, it was their first album in ten years and was produced by famed producer Tony Visconti who is best known for his work with David Bowie, and features bassist Paul Gray rejoining the band after a 20 year absence.
 The album was largely crowdfunded by a successful PledgeMusic campaign.